What is a support group?

 Support group meetings are typically held once a month.
 Some groups may choose to meet more frequently or less often depending on the needs of the group.
 The meeting is set by the group leader in the initial planning stages.

-If the existing groups in your area are not convenient for you, you may want to contact our Program Coordinator to see about starting a new group.
+If the existing groups in your area are not convenient for you, you may want to contact our Program Director to see about starting a new group.

 What can PAC do to help a support group?